Anangu Pitjantjatjara Yankunytjatjara Land Rights (Suspension of Executive Board) Amendment Act 2017

 Anangu Pitjantjatjara Yankunytjatjara Land Rights (Miscellaneous) Amendment Act 2016

-The Amendment Act was introduced into Parliament as a Bill on 22 June 2016.
-It passed the Legislative Council on 4 August 2016 and, subsequently, was passed by the House of Assembly on 20 September 2016.
-The Amendment Bill was assented to by his Excellency the Governor on 29 September 2016.
-The Anangu Pitjantjatjara Yankunytjatjara Land Rights (Miscellaneous) Amendment Act 2016. was proclaimed by His Excellency the Governor on 1 December 2016, and came into operation on 1 January 2017, except for s.13 which will commence on 1 July 2017.
+The 2016 Amendment Act was introduced into Parliament as a Bill on 22 June 2016.
+It passed the Legislative Council on 4 August 2016 and the House of Assembly on 20 September 2016.
+His Excellency the Governor assented to the 2016 Amendment Bill on 29 September 2016 and it was proclaimed on 1 December 2016.
+It came into operation on 1 January 2017, except for s.13, which commenced on 1 July 2017.